 Eligibility Requirements

-- A U.S. citizen or lawful permanent resident
+- be a U.S. citizen or lawful permanent resident

-- A U.S. citizen or lawful permanent resident
+- be a U.S. citizen or lawful permanent resident

 Deadline